Screen Mirroring, Screen Casting, and Screen Sharing: A Comprehensive Guide

 “I want to show my exact desktop, laptop, phone, or tablet screen (or an application window of the screen) on displays in other locations.”

-Screen sharing is basically the same as screen mirroring, except it generally refers to mirroring your screen on another person’s display, whether a laptop, desktop, or mobile device.
+Screen sharing is basically the same, except it generally refers to mirroring your screen on another person’s display, whether a laptop, desktop, or mobile device.
 Screen sharing can be done remotely, and it requires that both the sender and receiver have the same software or compatible systems.

 With screen sharing in this sense, the mirrored screen is generally contained with an application window rather than taking over the entire external display.
 Screen sharing has become an important part of the workplace — with the rise of remote work and businesses operating internationally, it’s become commonplace to collaborate wirelessly, logging into meetings and working together on a project without being in the same room.